ryingg/0-100RealQuick/README.md

 **Enter/Return:** plays the highlighted song, or the first song if none is highlighted, or replays the highlighted song if it is also the active song in the bottom bar

-**Space:** plays/pauses the active song in the bottom bar, or the highlighted song if none is active, or the first song is none is highlighted.
+**Space:** plays/pauses the active song in the bottom bar, or the highlighted song if none is active, or the first song if none is highlighted.

 **Left:** plays previous song, replay the first song if the first song is active in the bottom bar, or the first song if no songs were played before.